 - Existing outstanding loans

-- Debt-to-income ratios, among others
+- Debt-to-income ratios

 The following image from LeadSquared Lending CRM automated workflow explains this.

-Funding
+6. Funding

 1. Simplified borrower onboarding

-- API integrations that connect the LOS to other platforms for seamless data flow
+- API integrations for seamless data flow

 2. Faster, more accurate credit analysis

-Modern lending systems, including LOS platforms and CRMs, can assess a borrower’s creditworthiness within minutes.
+Modern lending systems, including LOS platforms, can assess a borrower’s creditworthiness in minutes.
+With customer consent, these systems analyze financial data using technologies like:

 3. Smoother credit decisioning

-- Maintenance of auditable decision trails for full transparency and regulatory compliance
+- Auditable decision trails for transparency

 4. Streamlined underwriting